Jingo (novel): Plot

 Vimes catches up with 71-hour Ahmed and has, by this time, figured out that Ahmed is a fellow policeman.
 Ahmed tells Vimes that Prince Cadram was responsible for the assassination attempt on Prince Khufurah.
 Ahmed and his band of Klatchian D'regs and Vimes' army head towards Gebra, in Klatch, where the war is due to start.

-To help blend in, Vetinari, Nobby and Fred Colon get hold of some Klatchian clothing, though Nobby ends up wearing the costume of a dancing girl and gets in touch with his feminine side.
-The three also head to Gebra.
-Arriving at Gebra they discover that Carrot has convinced the two armies to get together and play a game of football (he has an inflatable football in his backpack for just such an emergency), Vimes is preparing to arrest both Klatchian Prince Cadram and Lord Rust for various breaches of the peace (such as being prepared for war) and 71-hour Ahmed is supporting him.
-Vetinari prevents an international incident by ostensibly declaring the surrender of Ankh-Morpork and offering war reparations, to be ratified on Leshp in one week.
+To blend in, Vetinari, Nobby and Fred Colon get hold of some Klatchian clothing, though Nobby ends up wearing the costume of a dancing girl and gets in touch with his feminine side.
+The three head to Gebra, where they discover that Carrot has convinced the two armies to get together and play a game of soccer, Vimes is preparing to arrest both Klatchian Prince Cadram and Lord Rust for various breaches of the peace (such as being prepared for war), and 71-hour Ahmed is supporting him.
+Vetinari prevents an international incident by the surrender of Ankh-Morpork and offering war reparations, to be ratified on Leshp in one week.

 Vetinari is returned to Ankh-Morpork, under arrest and in disgrace, but as Leshp has vanished back under the sea again, the treaty was to be signed in a non-existent territory and thus the charge of treason is invalid.
 Seeing he has been tricked, and with the people and generals turning against him, Prince Cadram flees, with 71-hour Ahmed in pursuit.
 His brother Khufurah recovers and assumes control of Klatch.
 Vimes is informed that Vetinari has been "reminded" that the old rank of Commander was the same as the old rank of Duke.
-He objects, claiming that only a King can make a Duke, but then realises that Carrot was speaking to Vetinari.
-Since Carrot is, of course, very much not the King of Ankh-Morpork his reminding of Vetinari is all that is required for Vimes to get his new position and rank.
+He objects, claiming that only a King can make a Duke, but then realises that Carrot, secretly the heir to the throne, was speaking to Vetinari.
 However, Vimes later attempts to get out of his own investiture ceremony half-way through by giving chase to an apprentice thief.

-Vimes "accidentally" loses his "dis-organiser" (given to him by his wife) which kept giving him incorrect information.
-It is explained that, had Vimes reacted slightly differently in the beginning — staying in Ankh-Morpork rather than attempting to follow Ahmed and rescue Angua — the Morporkian-Klatchian war would have resulted in the invasion of Ankh-Morpork and the deaths of the entire Watch.
+Through the ramblings of Vimes' malfunctioning "dis-organiser", it is revealed that in another timeline, where Vimes chose to stay in Ankh-Morpork rather than attempt to rescue Angua, Klatch ended up invading the city, resulting in the deaths of the entire Watch.